 Other noteworthy features of MidWest Folding Crate include a divider panel in case you have to house two dogs and a carrying handle for enhanced portability.
 There are also roller feet to protect your floor from undue staining and scratching.

-- This single door folding crate measures 36L x 24W x 27H inches & is suitable for intermediate dog breeds
+- Life Stages single door dog crate measures 36L x 23 x 25 inches and is suitable for intermediate dog breeds with an adult weight of 40 to 70 pounds….

 The sociability of a dog largely depends on his temperament and intelligence.
 And as we’ve already pointed out, shugs are cheerful in nature and highly intelligent.
 Therefore, these dogs also tend to be sociable.